 Top Sales Skills to Nurture

 What skills do you need for sales positions?
-Here’s a quick list of selling skills you’ll want to develop:
+Here’s a quick list of sales skills you’ll want to develop:

 As you develop an interest in specific industries, you’ll be able to identify skills to nurture before you enter the job market.